Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Holistic organizational growth can be achieved through a strong change control process.
 When the changes are implemented rightly the organization aligns itself to its goals resulting in achieving the set targets easily.

 To achieve this you will need an effective change control strategy.
 A change control process generally involves several business components.
-The strategy that you create will act as an outline or a plan for addressing the challenges that arise with the implementation of the new project’s outcomes.
+The strategy that you create will act as an outline or a detailed plan for addressing the challenges that arise with the implementation of the new project’s outcomes.

 Elements of a Change Control Process

-- Standard test suite – developing a standard test suite is important as it provides a controlled environment for implementing the changes and checking its performance.
+Standard test suite – developing a standard test suite is important as it provides a controlled environment for implementing the changes and checking its performance.
 It will include all the core elements of the project and the newly developed version of the application.
 The results from this test environment will help identify any missed elements, disruptions, and inefficiencies that can be corrected here before applying the changes in the actual project.
 This is the best way to receive feedback from a small test group and review them to optimize the project further.

-- Version control – control should be placed on version control of the project to avoid data loss and other side effects.
+Version control – control should be placed on version control of the project to avoid data loss and other side effects.

 Steps in the Change Control Process